The healthier the family, the stronger the business. Leadership is not just for work.

 It would be a wonder if your business did not grow by leap and bounds!

-1) Higher employee satisfaction
+1) Improves employee satisfaction

 Employee satisfaction is one of the many results of employee engagement.
 If an employee is not content with the work, their interest in their daily tasks will wane.
 It leads to poor-quality work, lesser end-customer satisfaction, and fewer sales.